jamesshore/quixote/ROADMAP.md

 ## Future To Do / Off-camera

+* Is URL checking code causing Mobile Safari to disconnect?
 * Should frame.toDomElement() cause frame.reset() to fail fast (because it can't guarantee a safe reset)?
 * How do we use ensure.signature in element_edge.js without creating a circular dependency?
 * Rename `Frame` to `QFrame`?